lurchmath/lde/tutorials/input/Constructing LCs.md

 But it is also possible to construct specific types of {@link LogicConcept Logic Concepts} directly, using constructors for subclasses, as shown below.

+Of course, if you would like to use the common abbreviation `LC` instead of the lengthier `LogicConcept`, you can either assign `const LC = LogicConcept` after importing, or use the JavaScript syntax
+`import { LogicConcept as LC } from './src/index.js'` in the first place.

 ## Constructing specific subclasses